10 Things To Know About The Great Smoky Mountains National Park

 1. Annual Visitors

 More than 10 million people visit the Great Smoky Mountains National Park every year, making it the most visited park in the nation.
+One of the top reasons this park is so popular is because there’s no admission fee to get into the park, unlike many national parks in the west.

 2. Park Size